 If you love pumpkin then check out my Pumpkin, Pecan & Chocolate Granola Bars.
 They have been getting amazing reviews on Instagram and Twitter this week.

-- cream from one 398-400ml can of coconut milk refrigerated for at least 12 hours or you can put it in the freezer for 3 - 4 hours instead (see recipe notes)
+- 398-400ml can full fat coconut milk refrigerated for at least 12 hours or you can put it in the freezer for 3 - 4 hours instead (see recipe notes),

-- 1/4 cup maple syrup (agave would also work)
+- 4 tablespoons maple syrup (agave would also work)

 - 5 tablespoons non-dairy milk